UniLogin/UniLogin/docs/source/sdk.rst

 denyRequest
 ^^^^^^^^^^^

-**sdk.denyRequest(contractAddress, publicKey)**
+**sdk.denyRequest(contractAddress, publicKey, privateKey)**

-  removes request of adding new key from pending authorisations.
+  removes the request of adding a new key from pending authorizations.

   Parameters:
     - **contractAddress** : string - address of contract to remove request
     - **publicKey** : string - address to remove from add requests
+    - **privateKey** : string - private key to sign request
   Returns:
     `promise`, that resolves to ``publicKey``, where: